 Feeding some lucerne hay will also contribute good quality protein to the diet.

-Feeds such as KER Equi-Jewel and Pryde’s ReBuild are based on rice bran and are designed to provide extra calories and protein to help build topline.
+There are feeds such as many of those based on rice bran or soybean that are designed to provide extra calories and protein to build topline.
 You can also use whey protein isolate or soy protein isolates.
+It is often wise to strategically feed whey protein based products immediately after work for the best timing to allow these products to assist in building muscle.

 Once again it really is so important to ensure your horse’s diet is meeting all of its nutrient requirements as any deficiency will stop your horse from reaching its potential and this includes its potential for building topline.
 Also, minerals like zinc are needed to effectively build muscle; failing to provide these nutrients will inhibit muscle growth, no matter how well the horse is being worked and fed with quality protein.